 The program is managed by Sarina A. Beges, a co-founder of the Program, who serves as CDDRL's associate director working to support the center's growing practitioner-based programming, which includes the Draper Hills Summer Fellows program.
 Beges comes to CDDRL from the Synergos Institute in New York where she identified and supported a network of social entrepreneurs across the Arab world.

 The program also benefits from the teaching expertise of Lecturer Kathleen Kelly Janus, who leads the service-learning course for the program (IR 142).
 Janus is an attorney who has spearheaded numerous social justice initiatives in the Bay Area.

 SEERS Fellows spend the academic quarter - 10 weeks - in residence at Stanford to reflect on their own work, pursue research projects, broaden their professional networks, and co-teach a course on social entrepreneurship.
-The course - Social Entrepreneurship and the Advancement of Democracy, Development and Justice (IR 142) - is the foundation of the program and is offered to undergraduates in the winter quarter in the form of a service learning class where students work together with social entrepreneurs on specific projects to advance the fellows' organizational capacity.Some examples of SEERS Fellows projects include: working to help refugees realize their rights in Latin America, improving literacy for children in underprivileged communities in the U.S., and training women to use sustainable water technologies in Africa.
+The course - Social Entrepreneurship and the Advancement of Democracy, Development and Justice (IR 142) - is the foundation of the program and is offered to undergraduates in the form of a service-learning class where students work together with social entrepreneurs on specific projects to advance the fellows' organizational capacity.Some examples of SEERS Fellows projects include: working to help refugees realize their rights in Latin America; improving literacy for children in underprivileged communities in the U.S.; and training women to use sustainable water technologies in Africa.

 SEERS Fellows use the remaining time on campus to advance their own professional objectives, to contemplate their next steps as social change leaders, and to connect to the broader Bay Area philanthropic community.
-SEERS Fellows leave the fellowship with tangible projects that advance their professional work and students gain the practical experience of working on projects for a non-profit organization.
+SEERS Fellows leave the fellowship with tangible projects to support their professional work, and students gain the practical experience of working on projects for a non-profit organization.
 Many of the SEERS Fellows who are based locally in the San Francisco Bay Area continue their affiliation with Stanford after the fellowship period to deepen their engagement with Stanford faculty, student groups, and the growing entrepreneurial ecosystem on campus.